GetiPlayerAutomator/get-iplayer-automator/.github/ISSUE_TEMPLATE.md

+Have you searched all open and closed tickets to check if your issue has already been reported?
+If not, use the search box at the top of the page to do so.
+If you create a ticket for an issue that has already been reported, it will be marked as a duplicate and closed with no further action.
+If you are certain your issue has not yet been reported, follow the instructions below.

-Create a succinct title describing your issue above, then provide the information requested below.
+Create a succinct title describing your issue in the Title field above, then provide the information requested below.
 If you do not provide the requested information, your ticket may not receive a response.

 What steps will reproduce the problem?
 Be specific, and provide as much detail as possible.